 Obtaining healthy sleep is important for both physical and mental health.
 It can also improve productivity and overall quality of life.
 Everyone, from children to older adults, can benefit from practicing good sleep habits.

 One of the most important sleep hygiene practices is to spend an appropriate amount of time asleep in bed, not too little or too excessive.
 Sleep needs vary across ages and are especially impacted by lifestyle and health.
 However, some recommendations can guide how much sleep you need generally.
 Other good sleep hygiene practices include:

 LIMITING DAYTIME NAPS

 Avoiding stimulants such as caffeine and nicotine close to bedtime.
-And when it comes to alcohol, moderation is key 4.
-While alcohol is well-known to help you fall asleep faster, too much close to bedtime can disrupt sleep in the second half of the night as the body begins to process the alcohol.
+And when it comes to habit-forming substances, moderation is key.
+While these habit-forming beverages are well-known to help you fall asleep faster, too much close to bedtime can disrupt sleep in the second half of the night as the body begins to process the habit-forming beverage.

 Steering clear of food that can be disruptive right before sleep.
 Heavy or rich foods, fatty or fried meals, spicy dishes, citrus fruits, and carbonated drinks can trigger indigestion for some people.
 When this occurs close to bedtime, it can lead to painful heartburn that disrupts sleep.

 THE SLEEP-WAKE CYCLE

 Ensuring adequate exposure to natural light.
 This is particularly important for individuals who may not venture outside frequently.
 Exposure to sunlight during the day and darkness at night helps to maintain a healthy sleep-wake cycle.